All Products

 Description

-Storage Type
+Storage type

-Select Managed Table.
+Select Internal Table.

-Select Yes or No. If you select Yes, you can also configure a Primary Key to create the table as a Delta table.
+Select Yes or No. If you select Yes, you can also configure Primary Key to create the table as a Delta table.

-Primary Key (Optional)
+Primary key (Optional)

 Select one or more primary keys.
 You can select any field from the field list.
 If you select multiple primary keys, they are sorted in the order of selection.